RahulNagaraj/notes-app-ui/README.md

 # notes-app-ui

-A notes app built using preact
+A notes app built using React